Mathematical Programming solvers typically work with finite-precision numbers, which

 While general numerical stability is a well-established topic, below

-we highlight some common points for non-smooth models.
+we highlight some common points.

 Importance of tight bounds: “big-M” constraints

-The MP library simplifies relational operators into “indicator” constraints.
+For example, the MP library simplifies relational operators into “indicator” constraints.

 Solvers natively supporting indicators, usually handle them in a numerically stable way.